 Sarah is the Special Events and Corporate Rentals Manager at the Academy Center of the Arts, joining the Academy team in January 2019.
 Painting, drawing and sketching have found a way to creep into all phases of her career.
 After graduating from Florida State University with a degree in Interior Design, she became the resident rendering specialist for an architectural firm.
 While attending Virginia Commonwealth University to study art history, she worked several years in art conservation, working on and studying restoration projects at the Virginia Museum of Fine Arts.
 In true pivoting fashion, Sarah has adapted her skills as an artist and contributed to the Academy’s Education Department as a virtual paint instructor during COVID.
 The arts have remained an important part of her personal and professional life.

-Tremayne Edwards – ACOA Director of Community Engagement
+Tremayne Edwards – Director of Education and Engagement

 Tremayne is a member of the Youth Services Board.
 He is a graduate of Liberty University, where he studied English Literature and Fine Arts.
 Upon his graduation, Tremayne gained employment with the City of Lynchburg’s Parks and Recreation Department.
 In this role, he worked with individuals of all ages and backgrounds within the Lynchburg Community.
 While employed with Parks and Recreation, his work involved helping to educate citizens through programs promoting social equity, health, and wellness.
-Tremayne is currently employed as Director of Community Engagement with the Academy Center of the Arts.
-In his current role, he is helping to make arts and culture accessible to all.
+Tremayne was recently employed as Director of Community Engagement with the Academy Center of the Arts.
+In his previous role, he has helped to make arts and culture accessible to all.
 Outside of his professional career, Tremayne serves on the Board of Directors for Camp Kum Ba Yah, is a community volunteer to various causes, a theatre and trail lover, and a nanny to all.

 Academy Professional Workshop Types